 Statement by Deputy Permanent Representative Anna Evstigneeva at UNSC briefing on the situation in the Central African Republic

-We are carefully following the developments in the Central African Republic (CAR).
-Governmental troops were able to repel insurgent forces while limiting their ability to mount military offensives.
-The overall situation has been stabilized.
-At the same time, the alliance of illegal armed groups, the so-called ‘Coalition of Patriots for Change’, has not given up its plans to take power in the country by force.
+We support these efforts aimed at normalizing the situation in the Republic.
+It became possible because governmental troops pushed back the rebels, prevented them from going on an offensive, and stabilized the overall situation.
+At the same time, the alliance of illegal armed groups ‘Coalition of Patriots for Change’ has not given up its plans to take power in the country by force.
 In these conditions we believe that it is important to contribute in every possible way to strengthening the legitimately elected authorities of the CAR.

-Russian instructors work in the CAR at the request of its authorities and with the knowledge of the specialized Security Council Sanctions Committee 2127.
-They improve successfully the level of the professional expertise of the Central African security forces without taking part in the military actions against the illegal armed groups.
+At the request of the CAR authorities and with the knowledge of Security Council’s specialized Sanctions Committee 2127, there are Russian instructors working in the country.
+They improve successfully the level of professional expertise of the Central African law enforcement, thanks to which the military situation there has stabilized.